 Entry is about 1€ and it is just next to Dubai Frame, so you can do both attractions in the morning.

 If you don’t like heights and also don’t wanna rest at Zabeel Park, head to Jumeirah Palm.

-While the Palm has become incredibly famous, I think getting there for a few hours, riding a bike there, doing a boat tour, or strolling around the area is definitely enough if you have only four or five days in Dubai.
+While the Palm has become incredibly famous, I think getting there for a few hours, riding a bike there, doing a boat tour, or strolling around the area is definitely enough.

 Here are the afternoon activities for the day in Dubai.

 Even if you aren’t into shopping, you should visit Dubai Mall at least once.
 Not only because it is located directly next to Burj Khalifa and the Dubai Fountain, but also because it is out of this world.

 I have never bought a lot there but liked strolling it at least once or twice each time I was in Dubai.
 The Fashion Avenue is extremely picturesque, and there are plenty of places to eat cheaply in the food court.